Cantondy/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 #### Purpose

-In this fourth part of the workshop we were asked to make the content of our web page dynamic.
+In this fourth part of the lab we were asked to make the content of our web page dynamic.